 Common grading practices provide specific, clear learning goals for students, parent(s)/guardian(s), teachers and administrators regarding what a student must know and be able to do to master the content of a course.
-They allow teachers to be consistent with common best practices from grading based on educational research.
-Most importantly, common grading practices provide clarity for students and families as to what the grading criteria and expectations are between and amongst teachers, courses, and schools in Omaha Public Schools.
+They allow teachers to be consistent with common best practices from grading based on educational research. still in high school.